When Strong Conviction Becomes a Cognitive Trap

 If equivalent evidence in the opposite direction would not change your view, confirmation bias is likely active.

-A Journal of Finance study analyzing over 66,000 investor accounts found that investors rated their original research as stronger after the investment moved in their favor.
+Research analyzing thousands of investor accounts found investors rated their original research as stronger after investments moved in their favor.

-Over time, investors unconsciously modify their information environment.
+Over time, investors unconsciously reshape their information environment.

 They begin prioritizing:

-Contradictory information requires cognitive effort because it forces model revision.
+Contradictory information creates cognitive friction because it forces model revision.

 Confirming information fits smoothly into existing beliefs.

-Language reveals the transition from analysis to defense.
+Language often reveals the transition from analysis to defense.

 Early stage: